-If preinstalled files are damaged, use the Product Recovery CD-ROM or the TOSHIBA Tools & Utilities CD-ROM to restore them.
+If preinstalled files are damaged, use the Product Recovery CD-ROM or DVD-ROM to restore them.

-Restoring the complete system

 To restore the operating system and all preinstalled software, follow the steps below.

 When you reinstall the Windows operating system, the hard disk will be reformatted and all data will be lost.
-Make sure you have a backup copy of your data, before you perform a complete system recovery.

-- 1. Load the Product Recovery CD-ROM in the optional optical media drive and turn off the computer's power. - 2.
-Hold down the F12 key and turn on the power.
-When the TOSHIBA logo appears, release the F12 key. - Use the left or right cursor key to select the CD-ROM icon in the displayed menu.
-For details, refer to the Boot Priority section in Chapter 7, HW Setup and Passwords. - 4.
+1. Load the Product Recovery CD-ROM or DVD ROM in the fixed optical media drive and turn off the computer's power.

+- 2. Hold down the F12 key and turn on the power.
+When the TOSHIBA logo appears, release the F12 key. - 3.
+Use the left or right cursor key to select the CD-ROM icon in the display menu.
+For details, refer to the Boot priority section in Chapter 7, HW Setup. - 4.
 Follow the on-screen instructions. - If your computer came with additional software installed, this software can not be recovered from the Recovery CD.
 Re-install these applications (e.g. Works Suite, DVD Player, Games, etc) separately from other media.